NeniscaMaria/Expense_tracker/README.md

 ->filter transactions by expense or income
 ->show statistics in piecharts on how much money you spent on different categories/ how much money come from different income sources
-->search transactions by date,hour,category,type or description
+->search transactions by date,hour,category,type or description ->actions when hovering/clicking slices of piecharts in the status meniu

 *The comments in the main.cpp file show a glimpse in the thinking process and the steps taken during the development of the application